zio/zio/docs/datatypes/core/runtime.md

 | `RuntimeConfigAspect.setExecutor`         | `executor: Executor`          | `RuntimeConfigAspect` |

-The `ZIOAppDefault` (and also the `ZIOApp`) has a `hook` member of a type `RuntimeConfigAspect`.
+The `ZIOAppDefault` (and also the `ZIOApp`) has a `hook` member of type `RuntimeConfigAspect`.
 The following code illustrates how to hook into the ZIO runtime system by creating and composing multiple aspects:

 ```scala mdoc:invisible
 val myAppLogic = ZIO.succeed(???)